 If, for any reason, the instrument connected to the secondary of CT is to be removed, then the secondary of CT must be short-circuited by a fairly thick wire.

 The ratio of primary current to the secondary current is known as the transformation ratio of the CT.
 The transformation ratio of a CT is usually high.

 The product of voltage and current on the secondary side when it is supplying its maximum rated value of current is known as the rated burden and is measured in volt-amperes (VA).
 The volt-ampere rating of CTs is low (5 – 150 VA) as compared to that of power transformers.

-Also current in the secondary of CTs is governed by the current in the primary winding i.e. power circuit current.
-But in the case of power transformers, it is governed by load impedance.
+Also, current in the secondary of CTs is governed by the current in the primary winding i.e., power circuit current.
+But in the case of power transformers, it is governed by the load impedance.

-The burden is the total external volt-ampere load on the secondary at rated secondary voltage.
+The burden is the total external volt-ampere load on the secondary at the rated secondary voltage.

 The maximum burden is the greatest VA load at which the PT will operate continuously without overheating its winding beyond the permissible limits.